JocaPC/tsql-cdm-tool/README.md

 # T-Sql CDM tool

 SQL library tool that works with Common Data Model.
-Currently it works with Serverless Synapse SQL pool.
+Currently it works with serverless Synapse SQL pool.

-> Important
+> [!Important]
 > This is community script and CDM is not supported in serverless SQL pool.
 Vote for CDM support on Azure feedback page if you need native support.

 # Setup

 - Execute the [following script](https://raw.githubusercontent.com/JocaPC/tsql-cdm-tool/main/model.json/tsql-cdm-tool.sql) in your database.
+This script will create `cdm` schema and procedure `cdm.run`.
 - Setup acess to your Azure Data Lake storage where you have placed your CDM file.
 As an example, you could create creatednial with SAS key to your storage.

 # View the content of model.json file